 The road to Solvorn

 We arrived here on the second day of our Fjord Norway road trip.
 Earlier in the day we started out from Lærdalsøyri and visited the stave churches of Borgund and Kaupanger.
 At Solvorn we checked in at the Walaker Hotel and got a room with a view across the fjord to Ornes.
-Ornes is where the spectacular stave church of Urnes is situated.
-It has been inscribed on UNESCO’s World Heritage List as the premier example of Norwegian medieval stave churces.
+Ornes is where we find the spectacular stave church of Urnes.
+It is on UNESCO’s World Heritage List as the premier example of Norwegian medieval stave churces.

 We took the ferry and visited Urnes stave church.
 In combination with a gradually improving weather we enjoyed our evening in the hotel and concluded that it had been a day to remember.